EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/zenthos/index.md

 Its data has been proven effective for training and evaluation of machine learning algorithms ([Schieler et al., 2025](https://ieeexplore.ieee.org/document/11031730)).

 > Zenthos is a subset of the `ISAC-UAV-Dataset` published on [GitHub](https://ems-tu-ilmenau.github.io/isac-uav-dataset-docs/).
-> To ensure compatability with out other datasets and their file format, Zenthos re-publishes its most insightful scenarios here.
+> To ensure compatability with our other datasets and their file format, Zenthos re-publishes its most insightful scenarios here.

 # Getting Started